 Corniglia is the only village in the Cinque Terre that has no contact with the sea and stands on a rocky promontory surrounded by hills dedicated to the cultivation of vines.
 From the village of Corniglia you continue uphill along one of the most scenic paths of the Cinque Terre.
 We recommend stopping for a tasting of local wines, and then descend the path in the direction of Manarola, which will welcome you with the thousand colors of its perched village.

 After a lunch break and a pleasant dip in the cool Ligurian waters, you can decide whether to continue in the direction of Riomaggiore or spend the rest of the day simply by the sea.

 The last stretch of the path towards Riomaggiore is recommended for expert walkers.
 The steep path you follow constitutes the original connection road between the villages of Riomaggiore and Manarola, used until the construction of the famous Via Dell’Amore (still closed for works).

-Return to Bonassola by train for overnight stay.
+Return to Levanto by train for overnight stay.

 Trekking from Monterosso to Corniglia via Vernazza

 After breakfast, you will start your hike in the direction of Corniglia.